xuankimtran/docs-1/pages/katalon-studio/docs/ddt-with-web-service.md

 description:
 ---

-[Web Service Object Parameterization](https://docs.katalon.com/katalon-studio/docs/parameterize-a-web-service-object.html) in Katalon Studio allows you to perform data-driven testing (DDT) with web service.
+Web Service Object Parameterization in Katalon Studio allows you to perform data-driven testing (DDT) with web services.

-This tutorial shows you how to apply DDT to web service test.
+This tutorial shows you how to apply DDT to a web service test.
 The test includes:

 * Requests to web service for user registration and verification.